SlawekKaczmarczyk/SlawekKaczmarczyk/README.md

 - 👋 Hi, I’m @SlawekKaczmarczyk
-- 👀 I’m interested in computer and mobile technologies, football and a bit od Gwent.
+- 👀 I’m interested in computer and mobile technologies, football and a bit of Gwent.
-- 🌱 I’m currently learning .NET/C#, Ruby.
+- 🌱 I’m currently learning .NET/C#.

 <!---
 SlawekKaczmarczyk/SlawekKaczmarczyk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.